 1) Install the double gang box in the wall or ceiling.
 If you are installing the gang box in the wall, leave at least eleven inches between the top of the gang box and the ceiling.
 If you are installing the gang box in the ceiling, leave at least eleven inches between the gang box and the wall.
-The box should be installed level and plumb with the wall and ceiling.
+This space is needed to allow proper clearance when mounting the clock.
+The gang box should be installed level with the wall and ceiling.

-2) Run power and accessory wiring to the gang box.
+2) Run power wiring to the gang box.